Introduction

 Traceability enablers

 The paper highlights that by strengthening the five enablers seen in figure 1, leadership teams may contribute to the success of their traceability strategy.
-These consist of a partner ecosystem, integrated data strategy, solid technology architecture, internal operating model customized for cross-functional initiatives, and agreement on standards and certifications.
+These consist of a ecosystem, integrated data strategy, solid technology architecture, internal operating model customized for cross-functional initiatives, and agreement on standards and certifications.

 Figure 1: Enablers of digital traceability.
 Source: World Economic Forum.